 Measure Will Allow Pharmacies to Dispense Antidote without Rx

-Legislation sponsored by Assembly Democrats Daniel Benson, Valerie Vainieri Huttle, Vince Mazzeo, Raj Mukherji, Joann Downey and Benjie Wimberly to ensure that opioid antidotes are available to help prevent overdoses was signed into law on Friday
+(TRENTON) – Legislation sponsored by Assembly Democrats Daniel Benson, Valerie Vainieri Huttle, Vince Mazzeo, Raj Mukherji, Joann Downey and Benjie Wimberly to ensure that opioid antidotes are available to help prevent overdoses was approved by the full Senate, 38-0, on Thursday.

-A number of large chain pharmacies, including Walgreens and CVS, recently announced that they are making naloxone available to anyone without a prescription through what appears to be a standing order issued by a doctor, which is currently authorized under the “Overdose Prevention Act” (OPA).
+Currently, a number of large chain pharmacies, including Walgreens and CVS, have announced that they are making naloxone available to anyone without a prescription through what appears to be a standing order issued by a doctor, which is currently authorized under the OPA.

 “Naloxone has proven to be a life-saver.
 And each life we save provides another chance to get that person into addiction treatment and hopefully put them on the road to recovery and a vastly different outcome,” said Vainieri Huttle (D-Bergen).

-The law, which amends the OPA, stipulates, in particular, that a licensed pharmacist may dispense an opioid antidote to any patient who is deemed to be capable of administering the same, regardless of whether that patient presents an individual prescription for the antidote.
+The bill stipulates, in particular, that a licensed pharmacist may dispense an opioid antidote to any patient who is deemed to be capable of administering the same, regardless of whether that patient presents an individual prescription for the antidote.
 Protocols would have to be consistent with the provisions of the OPA, and must require a pharmacist to determine that the patient seeking the antidote is capable of administering the same to an overdose victim in an emergency.

 “Broadening the authority to dispense naloxone without a prescription will help small and independent pharmacies, in particular, that may have more difficulty partnering with a prescriber to obtain a standing order,” said Mazzeo (D-Atlantic).
 “The more accessible it is, the more chances we have to save lives.”